sandstorm-io/meteor-accounts-sandstorm/README.md

 populated from Sandstorm.
 When using this package, you should not use `accounts-ui` at all; just let login happen automatically.

+To use this package in your Meteor project, simply install it from the Meteor package repository:

+    meteor add kenton:accounts-sandstorm

 To package a Meteor app for Sandstorm,
 [use the `meteor-spk` tool](https://github.com/sandstorm-io/meteor-spk).